LibbyHeeren/PositConf2023_Schedule_Viewer/README.md

 Quick explainer video in lieu of an actual ReadMe [here](https://youtu.be/XzHaBQR4DB0)

+Below is an example of using a Quarto document rendered to gfm format to turn it into your GitHub README!

 ## Example Header

-More example text to show you can have a Quarto document render as your README in GitHub.
+Here’s a fun bit of code that creates a contour plot, which I then turn into a rainbow!

 ``` r
 z = matrix(c(10, 12, 14, 17, 22,